Find Trade Colleges

 $23,204 Avg Student Debt

-Stonehill College ranked #7 on this year’s Best Bachelor’s Degree Trade Schools in the New England Region list.
-Stonehill is a small private not-for-profit school situated in Easton, Massachusetts.
-It awarded 651 bachelor’s degrees in 2021-2022.
+Stonehill College came in at #7 in this year’s edition of the Best Bachelor’s Degree Trade Schools in the New England Region ranking.
+Stonehill is located in Easton, Massachusetts and has a small student population.
+In 2021-2022, this school awarded 651 bachelor’s degrees to qualified students.

 If you want to attend Stonehill, expect to pay an average of $50,762 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $23,204 in student loans.
+Bachelor’s Degree recipients from Stonehill accumulate an average of $23,204 in student debt by the time they complete their degree.

 #8